WJR: Cumulus Media ownership

-WJR was sold with other ABC Radio stations to Citadel Broadcasting in January 2006.
+WJR was sold with other ABC Radio stations to Citadel Broadcasting on June 12, 2007.
 Citadel merged with Cumulus Media on September 16, 2011.

-WJR broadcast an HD Radio signal for about a two-year period (2006–2008) (also on WDRQ's HD2 digital subchannel), eventually eliminating night time HD radio use, then dropping it completely on both WJR and WDRQ-HD2, returning to only its signal.
+WJR broadcast an HD Radio signal for about a two-year period (2006–2008) (also on WDRQ's HD2 digital subchannel), eventually eliminating night time HD radio use, then dropping it completely on both WJR and WDRQ-HD2, returning to only its analog signal.

 On November 20, 2015, WJR announced it would take over as flagship station of the Detroit Lions in 2016, with the team moving over from WXYT-FM.
 The live sporting events meant that regular programming might be pre-empted.
 (During parts of the season when Michigan football and Tiger baseball were both on, Tiger baseball took precedence, and if a Michigan football game was either just beginning or really good when Tiger baseball came on, an announcement would come on as the football game faded out, stating the need to switch due to contractual obligations.
 Otherwise, the announcement would just simply state the station is leaving the Michigan game for the Tigers.
-Either way, listeners were directed to CKLW 800 AM in nearby Windsor, Ontario, for the conclusion of the game.)
+Either way, listeners were directed to CKLW in nearby Windsor, Ontario, for the conclusion of the game).

-On December 18, 2020, the Detroit Lions announced that Audacy signed a deal for WXYT-FM to become the flagship station for the 2021 NFL season after a five year partnership.
+On December 18, 2020, the Detroit Lions announced that Audacy signed a deal for WXYT-FM to become the flagship station for the 2021 NFL season after a five-year partnership.

 For many years, WJR aired Rush Limbaugh in early afternoons.
+Following Limbaugh's death in 2021, Dan Bongino took over the noon to 3 pm time slot on WJR and many other Cumulus stations.
+Bongino's show is distributed by Westwood One, which is the national syndication arm of Cumulus Media.
+Following disputes with Westwood One and Cumulus over a COVID-19 vaccine mandate, Bongino announced plans to end his Cumulus radio show at the end of his contract 18 months in the future.
+Cumulus began phasing his show out of its stations' lineups, including WJR in June 2023.
+At that time, WJR announced a new lineup of local personalities weekdays from 5 am to 8 pm.
+Morning show host Paul W. Smith would move to early afternoons in place of Bongino, with Guy Gordon who previously hosted afternoons moving to morning drive.
+New shows hosted by Chris Renwick and Sean Baligian were also added to the schedule.